-Georgia Energy Assistance Program – LIHEAP
+Georgia Energy Assistance Program (LIHEAP) for 2024

 Energy Bill Payment Assistance

 Your monthly Energy Bill Payment Assistance amount is dependent upon various factors including your household income and current utility expenses.
-You will have to qualify for Energy Bill Payment Assistance after a set time period.
+You must qualify for Energy Bill Payment Assistance after a set period of time.

 Energy Crisis Assistance

-If you’re a low-income household in Georgia and are experiencing a life-threatening heating or cooling crisis, you may qualify to receive Energy Crisis Assistance through LIHEAP.
+If your household is experiencing a life-threatening heating or cooling crisis, you may qualify to receive Energy Crisis Assistance through LIHEAP.

 If you qualify for Energy Crisis Assistance, you will receive service within 48 hours after you apply.
 If you’re in a life-threatening situation, you will receive service within 18 hours after you apply for assistance.

 Weatherization and Energy Home Repairs

 If you need additional assistance covering the upfront costs of preparing your home for efficient energy use, you may be eligible for Georgia’s Weatherization Assistance Program (WAP).
 To learn more about Georgia WAP for low-income households check out our article.

-Georgia LIHEAP Eligibility
+Georgia LIHEAP Eligibility Guidelines for 2024

-In order to receive financial assistance from the Georgia Energy Assistance Program LIHEAP, you must first meet certain requirements.
-If you do not meet the following requirements, you will not be eligible to receive Low Income Home Energy Assistance in Georgia.
-The basic requirements that need to be met are:
+In order to receive financial assistance from the GA Energy Assistance Program, you must first meet certain requirements.
+If you do not meet the following requirements, you will not be eligible to receive Low Income Home Energy Assistance (LIHEAP) in Georgia.

 - You must be a U.S. Citizen or legally admitted immigrant.